PagerDuty/incident-response-docs/docs/during/during_an_incident.md

 ## Steps for Deputy
 You are there to support the IC in whatever they need.

-1. Monitor the status, and notify the IC if/when the incident escalates in severity level,
+1. Monitor the status of the incident, and notify the IC if/when the incident escalates in severity level.
-    * OfficerURL can help you to monitor the status on Slack,
-        * `!status` - Will tell you the current status.
-        * `!status stalk` - Will continually monitor the status and report it to the room every 30s.

 1. Be prepared to page other people as directed by the Incident Commander.